La Femme Accident

-"La Femme Accident" is a song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the third and final single from their sixth studio album Crush (1985).
+"La Femme Accident" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released as the third and final single from their sixth studio album Crush (1985).
 Like two of their previous singles, it references Joan of Arc.
 Unlike those two singles, it was not a substantial hit, peaking at No. 42 in the UK.

 Release history

 The single was released in both 7" and 12" formats.
 Although the 7" single version does not differ in any way from the album version, the 12" version is a radically different remix.
 The 12" release features both versions as well as the new track "Firegun".
 Initial releases of the 12" came with a bonus 12" disc in a gatefold sleeve featuring a live recording of the 1984 hit "Locomotion" and the 1980 hit single "Enola Gay".
 The 12" version of "La Femme Accident" was released as a bonus track on the group's first compilation album The Best of OMD in 1988.
-The 7" version was excluded from this release and subsequent OMD compilation albums until its inclusion on the definitive Souvenir singles compilation, released in 2019 to mark the band’s 40th anniversary.
+The 7" version was excluded from this release and subsequent OMD compilation albums until its inclusion on the definitive Souvenir singles compilation, released in 2019 to mark the band's 40th anniversary.

 "La Femme Accident" was not released as a standalone single in the US and Canada but coupled with the successful North American single "If You Leave".
 The Canadian 12" release of "If You Leave" (1985) also features the 12" mix of "La Femme Accident" although it is an edit of the UK 12" with a timing of 5:38.

 "La Femme Accident" features as the B-side of some US versions of the "If You Leave" single.
 Some issues state a running time of 3:56, whereas the record actually features the standard 2:50 7" version.
 Other issues state a duration of 2:42 but record actually plays the 5:39 version.

 A music video was made for the song and is included on the CD/DVD compilation Messages: Greatest Hits (2008).
 The video features the two main band members Paul Humphreys and Andy McCluskey with Humphreys in the role of a professional photographer in difficulty with a blonde model (the "femme accident") with whom he also seems to be in a relationship.
 McCluskey on the other hand is in the role of a sharp-suited businessman who, singing the song straight into camera in close-up, manages to convince a board of members that the model is good material and towards the end of the video is taken away by McCluskey in a chauffeur driven car leaving a forlorn Humphreys behind.

 The single's B-side "Firegun" is available on the OMD B-side compilation album Navigation: The OMD B-Sides (2001).